Waterloo tube station: Ticket halls

 The three ticket halls are connected via escalators, passageways and the moving walkway to the four sets of platforms.

 Elizabeth House

 Elizabeth House, located directly adjacent to the mainline railway station, is being redeveloped by HB Reavis.
 As part of this redevelopment, a lift shaft will be constructed to provide step free access to the Northern line.

 Connections

-The station is served by London Buses daytime, express and night routes.
+The station is served by London Buses, with daytime, express and night routes.